fnalways/terminus-docs/docs/overview/snowinning/terminus-name.md

 1. Fraud.
 Like elonmusk@myterminus.com might likely not registered by [Elon Musk](https://twitter.com/elonmusk)
 2. Speculation in registering Terminus Names, even though it could effectively boost network activity during its early stages.

-Based on [VC Service](../../developer/contribute/snowinning/vc.md), we designed Issuer and Verifer process and help users to apply for a Terminus Name:
+Based on [VC Service](../../developer/contribute/snowinning/vc.md), we designed the Issuer and Verifier process to help users apply for a Terminus Name:

 ![alt text](/images/overview/snowinning/image1.jpeg)